 Just use the offer page and click on the “Open an Account” button and you’ll see Intelligent Portfolios as an option to open.

-- New clients who do not have a Charles Schwab & Co., Inc. (“Schwab”) account (other than a Stock Plan Services account), open an eligible retail brokerage account, and enroll in the offer can earn a $100 Bonus Award.
+- Offer valid for referred individuals who do not currently have a Charles Schwab & Co., Inc. (“Schwab”) account (other than a Stock Plan Services account) and who open and make a qualifying net deposit into an eligible retail brokerage account within 45 days of enrolling in the offer.

-- For taxable accounts, the account must be maintained at Schwab for at least one year or Schwab may charge back the Bonus Award.
+- For taxable accounts, you must maintain the net deposit amount (less any market losses) at Schwab for at least one year or Schwab may charge back the bonus award.

-- The offer does not apply to accounts managed by independent investment advisors, the Schwab Global Account™, ERISA-covered retirement plans, certain tax-qualified retirement plans and accounts, or education savings accounts.
+- It does not apply to accounts managed by independent investment advisors, the Schwab Global Account™, ERISA-covered retirement plans, certain tax-qualified retirement plans and accounts, or education savings accounts.

 - Other restrictions may apply.

-- Consult with your tax advisor about the appropriate tax treatment of the Bonus Award before enrolling in the offer.
+- Consult with your tax advisor about the appropriate tax treatment for this offer and any tax implications associated with receipt before enrolling.

 - Any related taxes are your responsibility.

-- Recent IRS guidance may impact your ability to make more than one IRA to IRA rollover in a one-year period.
+- IRS guidance may impact your ability to make more than one IRA-to-IRA rollover in a one-year period.

 Who Is Schwab Suitable For?